 Become a more creative guitar player!

-"Giant Steps" - From Beginner to Master!
+"Giant Steps" - Simple Patterns

 "Giant Steps" is a jazz tune composed by John Coltrane back in 1959.
 It became one of those iconic jazz standards that have been covered numerous times by many great artists.
 And there's so much to learn from that tune!